An Automatic Finite-Sample Robustness Metric: When Can Dropping a Little Data Make a Big Difference?: The dependence in thetafun_accuracy is tight

+Finally, we note that these results constitute an illustration of how gross error robustness is distinct from AMIP robustness (see \secpointref{influence_function_for_real}{gross_errors}).
+Recall that \citet{angelucci2009indirect} removed (non-poor) datapoints for which consumption was greater than 10,000.
+By removing outliers of the consumption variable in this way, the authors of this study made what is typically considered a conservative choice in view of classical robustness concerns about gross error sensitivity.
+Yet, as we have shown in \tableref{cash_transfers_re_run_table}, qualitative conclusions concerning the non-poor households remain non-robust to the removal of a small number of datapoints, which demonstrates empirically that one cannot necessarily make an analysis AMIP-robust by simply trimming outliers.
+Indeed, as we showed above in \secref{influence_function_ols}, even perfectly specified OLS regressions with no aberrant data points can be AMIP-non-robust if the signal to noise ratio is too low.

-\seclabel{example_microcredit_linear} We now show that even a simple 2-parameter linear model that performs a comparison of means between the treatment and control group of a randomized trial can be highly sensitive.
-To that end, we consider the analysis from seven randomized controlled trials of expanding access to microcredit, first aggregated in \citet{meager2019understanding}.
-In the next subsection, we will consider a Bayesian hierarchical model to see whether a Bayesian approach alleviates the sensitivity detected here.
+We now show that even a simple 2-parameter linear model that performs a comparison of means between the treatment and control group of a randomized trial can be highly sensitive.
+To that end, we consider the analysis of seven randomized controlled trials of expanding access to microcredit, first aggregated in \citet{meager2019understanding}.
+In \secref{example_microcredit_hierarchical} below, we will consider a more complicated Bayesian hierarchical model on the same data.